Saurav1926/HTML-Student-Form/README.md

 # HTML-Student-Form
-Student Registration Form using HTML and CSS
+Student Registration Form using HTML and CSS.
 A complete basic form